RahulSriv/Iris-Segmentation/README.md

 ### Canny Edge Detector Algorithm:

-1. Removing noise using a 5x5 gaussian filter with standard deviation 1.4.
+1. Removing noise using a 5x5 gaussian filter with standard deviation 1.4

 2. Use first derivative filter to calculate GX and GY.
-Mostly Sobel or Sommel filters are used.
+Mostly Sobel or Sommel filters are used

-3. Magnitude and direction of the gradient is calculated.
+3. Magnitude and direction of the gradient is calculated

 4. Non maximum suppression- in this if a pixel is not a maximum it is suppressed.
 The following 4 criteria are checked over each pixel to determine if that pixel is maximum or not: